jlperla/web-academic/content/post/ubc-course-advice/index.md

 Take some mathematics and computing courses as soon as possible in your degree.
 In particular, almost all economics majors who think they may be interested in grad school should take:
 - **MATH 221 (Matrix Algebra)** .
 This is a relatively easy math course for UBC, and linear/matrix algebra is essential for a lot of economics, finance, statistics, datascience, and machine learning.
 - **CPSC 103 (Introduction to Systematic Program Design)** or **ECON323 (Quantitative Economic Modeling and Data Science)**.
 It is essential to learn to "code" in a general-purpose language (i.e., the programming language doesn't really matter, just that it is a proper one and not simply R or Stata).  **ECON 323** is a easy entry to learning to code (not necessarily easier than **CPSC 103** though) that uses more direct economics examples, which is fine for most economics majors but limits your ability to take CS electives.

-### Heuristic Count on Math Courses for MA and PhD in Economics
-A rule of thumb for applying to most masters programs is that you should have:
-- Two years of math classes.
-Since the content of classes is inconsistent between univerwsities, many people reviewing your application will look for a total of 4 couress (including your first year calculus).
-For those who skip the first calculus class (e.g., AP credit) they might only need 3 courses, but I would not count on it.
-- The course titles you want should demonstrate that you have taken are (1) something to do with linear algebra or matrix algebra; and (2) multivariable calculus (or a third generically named calculus, which I think most schools will assume is multivariate)

-Expectations in PhD admissions in economics are more varied, but many students would have some sort of proofs course (e.g., a MATH220 equivalent) or elementary real variables/real analysis.
-Regardless, you will want to have at least 4 courses from MATH on your transcript.

 ### Suggested Courses
 But __if I were starting an undergrad__, some useful goals are to get **CPSC 340 (Machine Learning and Data Mining)** and **ECON 425 (Advanced Econometrics)** on your transcript.